Enterohemorrhagic Escherichia coli

 What is enterohemorrhagic E. coli?

-Escherichia coli (or simply E. coli) is one of the many groups of bacteria that live in the intestines of healthy humans and most warm-blooded animals.
-E. coli bacteria help maintain the balance of normal intestinal flora (bacteria) against harmful bacteria and synthesize or produce some vitamins.
+Escherichia coli (or simply E. coli) is one of the many groups of bacteria that normally live in the intestines of healthy humans and most warm-blooded animals.
+E. coli bacteria help maintain the balance of normal intestinal bacteria against harmful bacteria.

 One E. coli strain that causes a severe intestinal infection in humans is known as enterohemorrhagic E. coli (EHEC).
-It is the most common strain to cause illness in people.
-It can be differentiated from other E. coli by the production of a potent toxin called Shiga toxin that damages the lining of the intestinal wall, causing bloody diarrhea.
+It’s the most common strain to cause illness in people.
+It’s different from other E. coli because it produces a potent toxin called Shiga toxin.
+This toxin damages the lining of the intestinal wall, causing bloody diarrhea.

 EHEC is a strain of E. coli that produces a toxin called Shiga toxin.
 The toxin causes damage to the lining of the intestinal wall.

-In 1982, EHEC was initially identified as the cause of bloody diarrhea from eating undercooked or raw hamburger meat that was contaminated with the bacteria.
-Since that time, outbreaks of EHEC have been associated with other types of foods, such as spinach, lettuce, sprouts, unpasteurized milk, unpasteurized apple juice or apple cider, salami, and well water or surface water areas frequently visited by animals.
+In 1982, EHEC was found as the cause of bloody diarrhea that developed after eating undercooked or raw hamburger meat contaminated with the bacteria.
+Since that time, outbreaks of EHEC have been linked with other types of foods, such as spinach, lettuce, sprouts, unpasteurized milk, unpasteurized apple juice or apple cider, salami, and well water or surface water areas frequently visited by animals.
 Outbreaks have also been traced to animals at petting zoos and day care centers.

 EHEC is found in the intestines of healthy cattle, goats, deer, and sheep.
-According to the CDC, the transmission of these bacteria to humans may occur in the following manner:
+According to the CDC, the spread of these bacteria to humans may occur in the following manner:

-Meat, such as beef from cows, may become contaminated when organisms are accidently mixed in with beef, especially when it is ground.
+- Meat, such as beef from cows, may become contaminated when organisms are accidently mixed in with beef, especially when it is ground.
 Meat contaminated with EHEC does not smell and looks normal.
-It is important to thoroughly cook beef.
+For this reason, it is important to thoroughly cook beef.

-The bacteria can also be transmitted from person-to-person in families and in child care and other institutional care centers.
+- The bacteria can also be spread from person-to-person in families and in child care and other institutional care centers.

 What are the symptoms of an EHEC infection?

-An EHEC infection can make a person very ill.
-Symptoms usually begin two to five days after ingesting contaminated foods or liquids, and may last for up to eight days or more.
+An EHEC infection can make you very ill.
+Symptoms usually begin 2 to 5 days after ingesting contaminated foods or liquids, and may last for up to 8 days or more.
 The following are some of the most common symptoms associated with EHEC.
 However, each person may experience symptoms differently:

 Symptoms may range from none to HUS.
-In HUS, an individual's red blood cells (oxygen-carrying cells in the bloodstream) are destroyed and the kidneys stop working.
-Approximately 5 to 10 percent of infections can result in this syndrome.
+In HUS, red blood cells (oxygen-carrying cells in the bloodstream) are destroyed and the kidneys stop working.
+About 5% to 10% of infections can result in this syndrome.
 Children and the elderly may be more prone to develop this complication, which may be life-threatening.

 How is EHEC diagnosed?

-EHEC can be confirmed with a special stool culture.
+EHEC can be confirmed with a stool culture.
 Stool samples are tested to compare with the source or contaminated food that has caused an outbreak.
-The CDC calls this "DNA fingerprinting" of E. coli.

-Antibiotics are not used with this type of infection, and taking them may increase the risk of HUS.
-In addition, antidiarrheal medications, such as loperamide (Imodium), are not used.
-Recovery for most people with this illness usually occurs within five to 10 days.
+Antibiotics and antidiarrheal medications are not used with this type of infection.
+They may increase the risk of HUS.
+Recovery for most people with this illness usually occurs within 5 to 10 days.
 It is important to drink plenty of fluids to prevent dehydration.